w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

 ## My background

-I am Haojian Jin, an Assistant Professor in Halıcıoğlu Data Science Institute at UC San Diego.
-I recently graduated from Human-Computer Interaction Institute at Carnegie Mellon University.
-My Ph.D. dissertation proposes a [new way](http://haojianj.in/resource/pdf/modular-privacy-flows-short-summary.pdf) to design, implement, and interact with permissions in the interest of privacy.
+I am [Haojian Jin](http://haojianj.in/), an Assistant Professor in Halıcıoğlu Data Science Institute at UC San Diego.
+I recently graduated from [Human-Computer Interaction Institute](https://www.hcii.cmu.edu/) at Carnegie Mellon University.
+My [Ph.D. dissertation](http://haojianj.in/resource/pdf/modular-privacy-flows-short-summary.pdf) proposes a new way to design, implement, and interact with permissions in the interest of privacy.

 ![Let the good privacy drive out the bad privacy](Jin-thumbnail.png)

 ## Topic

-I hope to lead discussions on creating a virtuous cycle ecosystem for privacy.
+I hope to lead discussions on **creating a virtuous cycle ecosystem for privacy**, which falls under the proposed scope - **permission transparency, accountability, and control**.
 My position statement has three key ideas.

 - First, future developers should collect users' data on a **need-to-know** basis and implement it in a **transparent** and **structured** manner.